IT Security Audit: What It Is, Why It Matters, and How to Get It Right

 Why IT Security Audits Are Critical for Your Business

-IT security audits are not just about meeting compliance standards.
+IT security assessments are not just about meeting compliance standards.
 They help detect weaknesses before they become costly breaches.
 A recent IBM report found that the average data breach cost in the U.S. exceeds $9 million.
 Regular audits reduce this risk and improve trust with clients, regulators, and partners.

-Benefits of IT security auditing include:
+Benefits of an IT security audit include:

 • Detecting misconfigurations and outdated systems that may expose sensitive information to external threats or create internal weaknesses.